Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 export default App;
 ```

-When you reload the app, the MetaMask extension should prompt you for your password and ask for permission, so that the site can access your accounts.
+When you reload the app, the MetaMask extension should prompt you for your password and ask for permission to allow the site access to your accounts.

 ### Deploying Document Store